44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Leslee Mitchell

-While it's easy to go overboard with a nautical aesthetic, an understated design will display your theme in a more effective way.
-Pair a lantern that's not too over-the-top with a beautiful striped blue linen to celebrate your love of the sea.
+Since it's easy to go overboard with a nautical style, an understated design will pull off your theme in a more effective way.
+Select a lantern with a no-frills design, and pair it with a striped blue linen to celebrate your love of the sea.

 Colorful flowers and lantern amid colorful tablescape